sopoku23/HOMEWORK/Homework7.md

 ##### Q1.
 Write a query to grab all of the EV records in the EVRegistry table.

 SELECT ModelYear, Make, Model

 FROM EVRegistry

 ##### Q2.
 Using the EVRegistry table, Write a query that lists all of the unique types of EV's. your reult set should have one column, ElectricVehicleType.

 SELECT DISTINCT ElectricVehicleType

 FROM EVRegistry;

 ##### Q3.
 Using the EVRegistry, Write a query that shows all of the information on Battery Electric Vehicles (BEV) that are in the registry.

-SELECT *
-FROM EVRegistry
+SELECT * FROM EVRegistry

 WHERE ElectricVehicleType = "Battery Electric Vehicle (BEV)";

 ##### Q4.
 Using the EVRegistry, wirte a query that returns the Make and Model of all of the EV's that have a BaseMSRP between 20000 and 35000?

 SELECT Make, Model

 FROM EVRegistry

-WHERE BaseMSRP > 20000 AND BaseMSRP < 35000;
+WHERE BaseMSRP > 20000 and BaseMSRP < 35000;

 ### 7.2 HW Questions